ServerMonkey/ServerMonkey/README.md

 ## DEBIAN REPO

-Most of my Github projects have a Debian package that can be found on my own repo, hosted on my private website https://muspekaren.se/ .
+Most of my GitHub projects have a Debian package that can be found on my own repo, hosted on my private website https://muspekaren.se/ .
 First time users should set up a Debian 11 VM that is connected to the internet.